StevenWeir038/Island-Aqua/README.md

 ## Formdump page
 - The formdump page is designed as a placeholder for communication with a backend.
 The POST method is ordinarily used instead the current simulated GET method.
-Due to the intended ephemeral nature of the page, CSS code was embedded into the head of the formdump.html file rather than add to the external css file.
-In the event a backend is established it is easier to remove one file than to go through the external css again.
+As the page is supposed to be a temporary addition, CSS code was embedded into the head of the formdump.html file rather than add to the external css file which is better practice.
+In the event a backend is established it is easier to remove one file than to go revisit the external css file again.
 - Flexbox was use for demonstrative purposes to center main content.

     ```css